Optimization of stochastic lossy transport networks and applications to power grids: Introduction

 We remark that our stylized model is ``static'', in the sense the optimal control we derive does rebalance the total power mismatch in the network in any scenario, but does not depend on the \textit{realized} load fluctuations.
 Indeed, it depends only on the network structure, on the location of the controllable loads and on their average covariance structure of the load fluctuations.
 For this reason our model is not specific for a precise time-scale and provides insights into the value of balancing services both in real-time operations as well as long-term planning.

-Our work provides a new mathematical framework which can be of help for the design of future power grids and of control schemes for distributed energy resources.
-In this respect, it complements a large body of literature on optimal topology design for power grids~\cite{Deka2017,GBS08,JohnsonChertkov2010} and on optimal control of multiple controllable devices and generators where often the designed controls, often called \textit{participation factors} are also affine in the stochastic load fluctuations, see e.g.,~\cite{Apostolopoulou2014,Bienstock2016a,Chertkov2017d,Guggilam2017c,Guggilam2017b,Kanoria2011,LubinDvorkinBackhaus2016,Bienstock2017,RoaldChertkov2016,Roald2017a,Sjodin2012}.
+Our work provides a new mathematical approach which can be of help for the design of future power grids and of control schemes for distributed energy resources.
+In this respect, it complements a large body of literature on optimal topology design for power grids~\cite{Deka2017,JohnsonChertkov2010,GBS08} and on optimal control of multiple controllable devices and/or generators where often the designed participation factors are also affine in the stochastic load fluctuations, see e.g.,~\cite{Apostolopoulou2014,Bienstock2016,Bienstock2017,Bienstock2016a,Chertkov2017d,Guggilam2017b,Guggilam2017c,LubinDvorkinBackhaus2016,Kanoria2011,RoaldChertkov2016,Roald2017a,Sjodin2012}.
 Optimal policies for storage management, especially aiming at the mitigation of the uncertainties in wind generation, have been explored in~\cite{BGK12,Gast2014b,Gast2012,VanDeVen2013}, where, however, the physical network is not modeled explicitly.
 Optimal storage placement can increase network reliability, as shown in~\cite{BCZ16} by simulation techniques.
 Storage can also be used for arbitrage, exploiting temporal price differences~\cite{CGZ14,CZ15} and the impact of storage on energy markets has been studied in~\cite{Cruise2016,Gast2013b}.

 The rest of the paper is organized as follows.
 We provide a detailed model description in Section \ref{sec2}.
 In Section \ref{sec3} we investigate the optimal load sharing factors in several scenarios.
 These results are applied in Section \ref{sec4} where a scaling law is presented for large networks.
-In Section \ref{sec5} we report several numerical experiments.
-Section \ref{sec6} concludes.
+A more general optimization problem, which takes into account economic factors and/or further limitations of the controllable loads is presented in Section~\ref{newsec}.
+In Section \ref{sec5} we report several numerical experiments and, lastly, Section \ref{sec6} concludes.